 For doctoral candidates who are engaged in teaching actitvites and thinking about an academic teaching career following their PhD, we offer a Specialist Certificate in Teaching for Graduate Researchers (SCTGR).

-For sessional teachers who wish to enhance their teaching skills, the CSHE will be running a 2 day intensive, Advanced Skills Program for Sessional Teachers: Enhancing your teaching skills and developing your career in university teaching, in October (2013).
+For sessional teachers who wish to enhance their teaching skills, the CSHE will be runs a 2 day intensive, Advanced Skills Program for Sessional Teachers: Enhancing your teaching skills and developing your career in university teaching.